techsylvia/myFlix-Angular-client3/README.md

 ## Key Features

-welcome view where users will be able to either log in or register an account. <br>
+Welcome view where users will be able to either log in or register an account. <br>
 📌 Once authenticated, the user should now view all movies.
 📌 Upon clicking on a particular movie, users will be taken to a single movie view, where